 Information supplied as a self-referral follows a slightly different process to information which is supplied during registration renewal.
-In both casesregistration renewal cases, we pass information to a registration panel if this is necessary.
+In registration renewal cases, we pass information to a registration panel if this is necessary.
 If serious information about you is provided during registration renewal, the panel can recommend that you should not be allowed to renew your registration.

 A self-referral takes place outside the registration renewal process.
-When we receive a self-referral, we will consider If information is very serious, a registration panel can pass it to the fitness to practise process, so that they can look at the effect of the information to decide whether we should take any further action.
+When we receive a self-referral, we will consider the information to decide whether we should take any further action.
 The information received will be passed to the Fitness to Practise Department.
-If after assessing the information they decide that it raises concerns about your ability to practise safely and effectively, they may decide that the matter should be investigated further on your registration.
+If after assessing the information they decide that it raises concerns about your ability to practise safely and effectively, they may decide that the matter should be investigated further.